KrzysztofBalejko/birthday_app/README.md

 ----

 Little application which displays birthday wishes.
-If today is not a birthday day it will calculate a number of days left.
+If today is not your birthday it will calculate a number of days left.

 I have used the following tools and technologies: